-The devices of series ELR 9000 HP feature a function to re-adjust the most important DC input related values, which can help in case these have moved out of tolerance.
-The readjustment is intended to compensate small deviations of up to 1% or 2% rated value.
+The devices of series EL 9000 B HP feature a function to re-adjust the most important input related values in case these values have moved out of tolerance.
+The re-adjustment is limited to compensate small differences of up to 1% or 2% of the max. value.
 There are several reasons which could make it necessary to re-adjust a unit: component aging, component deterioration, extreme ambient conditions, high frequent use.

-In order to determine if a value is out of tolerance, the parameter must be verified first with measurement tools of high accuracy and with at least half the error of the ELR device.
-Only then a comparison between values displayed on the ELR device and true DC input values is possible.
+In order to determine if a value is out of tolerance, the parameter must be verified first with measurement tools of high accuracy and with at least half the error of the EL device.
+Only then a comparison between values displayed on the EL device and true DC input values is possible.

-For example, if you want to verify and possibly re-adjust the input current of model ELR 9080-510 HP which has 510 A maximum current, stated with a max. error of 0.4%, you can only do that by using a high current shunt with max.
-0.2% error or less.
-Also, when measuring such high currents, it is recommended to keep the process short, in order to avoid the shunt heating up too much.
-It is furthermore recommended to use a shunt with at least 25% reserve.
+For example, if you want to verify and possibly re-adjust the input current of model EL 9080-170 B HP which has 170 A maximum current, stated with a max. error of 0.2%, you can only do that by using a high current shunt with max.
+0.1% error or less.
+Also, when measuring such high currents, it's recommended to keep the process short, in order to avoid the shunt heating up too much.
+It's furthermore recommended to use a shunt with at least 25% reserve.

-When measuring the current with a shunt, the measurement error of the multimeter on the shunt adds to the error of the shunt and the sum of both must not exceed the given max.
-0.4% of the device.
+When measuring the current with a shunt, the measurement error of the multimeter on the shunt adds to the error of the shunt and the sum of both must not exceed the given tolerance of the device.